 Your corporation's name must be recognizably different from the names of other business entities already on file with the Secretary of the Commonwealth Corporations Division.
-Names may be checked for availability by searching the Massachusetts business name database.
+Names may be checked for availability by searching the Massachusetts business name database and the Name Reservations database.
 You may reserve a name for 60 days by filing an Application for Reservation of Name.
 The filing fee is $30.
 The reservation can be extended by an additional 60 days by paying an additional $30 fee before the initial 60 day period expires.
 The application must be filed by mail with the Secretary of The Commonwealth Corporations Division.

 The articles may be filed online or by mail.
 The filing fee is $275 for up to 275,000 shares plus $100 for each additional 100,000 shares or any fraction thereof.

 Every Massachusetts corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A registered agent may be an individual who resides in Massachusetts, or a domestic or foreign corporation authorized to do business in Massachusetts.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.